Joshfairhead/Obsidian/Omnicient/Computer Sci/Svelte.md

 - Svelte is a compiler not a framework
 - Frameworks like Vue and your code are usually shipped together, and then the server serves compiled responses to the client.
 - Svelte is a compiler that packs your code into vanilla machine readable JS which is then run on server.
+- Each Svelte page is a component
+	- Components are made up of
+		- <script> = logic
+		- <style> = css
+		- html elements (no tag, just a line break)
+-

 ### Articles